 Leaders as moral change agents

-Right now, leaders might feel as if they’ve been hurled on to another planet before they had time to pack a toothbrush, but with the right skills they can keep up with change.
+Given the unsettling developments of the 2020s so far, leaders might feel as if they’ve been hurled on to another planet before they had time to pack a toothbrush.
+With the right skills however, they can keep up with change.
 There may be uncertainty and trepidation, but there’s no going back.
 A little secret sauce in the form of future skills will help to sweeten the journey.